 Therefore you are My witnesses,”

 Indeed before the day was, I am He;

 And there is no one who can deliver out of My hand;

 I work, and who will reverse it?”

-Think about all of the problems in your life or those you witness around you.
-What is the source of these issues?
+Think about all of the complexities in your life or in those you know.
+Where do most of our difficulties come from?
 Why is it with even the best of intentions, we continue to fall short on so many levels?

-In the state we are currently in, our minds can only conceive of that which we know.
+In our current condition, our minds can only conceive of that which we know or understand.
 Our imagination is limited by the principles of this world, the laws that govern it, and by the limitation of our intellects.
-We cannot fathom the scope of the Universe or the depths of the sea.
+We cannot fathom the scope of the universe or the depths of the sea.
 There is so much that escapes our ability to understand and perceive.
-Do you think that just maybe, God has more of all this world under His control more than we might think?
+Do you think that just maybe this world is under God’s control more than we might think?

 Finances are a source of anxiety in a world that is increasingly unstable.
 In societies that live hand to mouth, pandemics bring commerce to its knees and reduces the ability for some people to even sustain a consistent food source.

 Matthew 6:31-34 “Therefore do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For after all these things the Gentiles seek.
 For your heavenly Father knows that you need all these things.
 But seek first the kingdom of God and His righteousness, and all these things shall be added to you.
 Therefore do not worry about tomorrow, for tomorrow will worry about its own things.
 Sufficient for the day is its own trouble.”